theosmith02-dot/BikeAnnotationAppSDGroup1/README.md

 1) **Data Ingestion / Session Setup**
  - User ID: Enter the name of the annotator
- - Upload the front/rear .mp4 video file and corresponding .gpx (or .trips) file
+ - Upload the front/rear .mp4 video file and corresponding .gpx file
+ - OPTIONAL: If you have a previously downloaded .trips file, upload this to continue your previous annotation session
  - Begin Session: System will automatically synchronize video with gps file

 2) **Annotation & Analysis**
 - Navigation: Use the playback controls to navigate the trip.
+- Properly input the beginning state of the rider (weather, path, surface, helmet)
 - Hazard Idenfitication: Use the critical event and reckless buttons to properly classify safety and hazard events.
 - Once a button is pressed a modal will appear, pausing the video and requiring